concord-consortium/smartgraphs-authoring/README.md

 To learn about Hobo, check out the pdf "Rapid Rails 3 with Hobo" at http://hobocentral.net/books/

+Trouble installing Nokogiri?
+You can try this:
+    source ./source ./nokogiri_brew.sh

+Or just read that file, and follow along.

 ## update SmartGraphs runtime ##

 1. checkout Smartgraphs repository